-Our products are sold in approximately 90 countries through a mix of distribution channels.
-Our wholesale distribution channel consists of small, independently operated specialty outdoor and sporting goods stores, regional, national and international sporting goods chains, large regional, national and international department store chains, internet retailers, and international distributors where we generally do not have our own direct operations.
-Our direct-to-consumer ("DTC") distribution channel consists of our own network of branded and outlet retail stores, brand-specific e-commerce sites, and concession or franchise based arrangements with third parties at branded, outlet and shop-in-shop retail locations in the Latin America and Asia Pacific and Europe, Middle East and Africa regions.
+Our products are sold in more than 100 countries through a mix of distribution channels.
+Our wholesale distribution channel consists of small, independently operated specialty outdoor and sporting goods stores, regional, national and international sporting goods chains, large regional, national and international department store chains, internet retailers, international distributors where we generally do not have our own direct operations, and certain other retailers.
+Our direct-to-consumer distribution channel consists of our own network of branded and outlet retail stores, brand-specific e-commerce sites, and concession or franchise based arrangements with third parties at branded, outlet and shop-in-shop retail locations in the Latin America and Asia Pacific and Europe, Middle East and Africa regions.
 In addition, we earn revenue through licensing our trademarks across a range of apparel, accessories, equipment, footwear, and home products.

-Fiscal 2022 Financial Results
+Fiscal 2023 Financial Results

-FULL YEAR 2022
+FULL YEAR 2023